folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 resultsKey | string | Sets a `key` prop on the internally rendered `<MultiColumnList>`.
 Changing this value will re-initialize the MCL.
 If necessary, this can be used to refresh the component so that it resets/readjusts to updates in data.
-This should be used sparingly as it can cause multiple re-renders of the list. customPaneSubText | node | A component that will be rendered in PaneSubHeader instead of default. searchFieldButtonLabel | node | A component that will be rendered inside the SearchField button instead of default.
-`isCountHidden` | bool | A prop that give us possibiblty to hide count of records in Pane. onSubmitSearch | function | An optional function to extend the form submission functionality. extraParamsToReset | object | An object with parameters to be removed from the URL after the search query is submitted and after the user's search query is cleared. advancedSearchOptions | array | Array of options for Advanced Search component.
+This should be used sparingly as it can cause multiple re-renders of the list. customPaneSubText | node | A component that will be rendered in PaneSubHeader instead of default. searchFieldButtonLabel | node | A component that will be rendered inside the SearchField button instead of default. isCountHidden | bool | A prop that give us possibiblty to hide count of records in Pane. onSubmitSearch | function | An optional function to extend the form submission functionality. extraParamsToReset | object | An object with parameters to be removed from the URL after the search query is submitted and after the user's search query is cleared. advancedSearchOptions | array | Array of options for Advanced Search component.
 If empty then Advanced Search will not get rendered. advancedSearchIndex | string | Value of advanced search index option.
-Tells `<SearchAndSort>` which index to set after searching by Advanced Search. advancedSearchQueryBuilder | function | Custom query builder for Advanced Search.
+Tells `<SearchAndSort>` which index to set after searching by Advanced Search. advancedSearchQueryBuilder | function | Custom query builder for Advanced Search. actionMenu | function | Customizes the pane's action menu; see [PaneHeader](https://github.com/folio-org/stripes-components/tree/master/lib/PaneHeader)_for more information.
+This function also recieves the provided `columnManagerProps`

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.